 Smartphone Definition

-The development of micro mobility write for us electronic technology and telecommunication networks has made their appearance and popularization.
+The development of electronic technology and telecommunication networks has made their appearance and popularization.

 They are one of the multifunction technological devices most demanded by users today.